uikit/uikit-site/docs/pages/background.md

 ## Position

 To alter the background position of your image — which is in the top left hand corner of the area by default, add one of the following classes.

-**Note:** When using the `.uk-background-cover` or `.uk-background-contain` class, the background position automatically shifts to the middle.

 | Class                          | Description                                                          |
 |--------------------------------|----------------------------------------------------------------------|